Muhimbi/PDF-Converter-Services/PHP/README.md

 ### Windows

 Please [download and install](http://windows.php.net/download) the appropriate PHP version.
-We recommend installing it in `c:\php`.
+We recommend installing it in `c:\php`. ([Alternative PHP installation instructions by Microsoft](https://docs.microsoft.com/en-us/iis/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php))

 The PHP Soap libraries are enabled in the Windows PHP distribution and don't need to be installed separately.
 To troubleshoot SOAP related issues see [this article](https://stackoverflow.com/questions/29934167/set-up-php-soap-extension-in-windows).